joesmusings/quartz/content/my favorite questions.md

 1. How can we live more and work less?
 Should we, and what do each of those mean and look like?
 2. [[how to choose what to work on|How do we choose what to work on?]]
 How do we find the kind of work that we enjoy?
+	1. Why do we so often procrastinate the things that are so fulfilling to us?
 3. How do we get ourselves to do hard work?
 Whats the balance between hard work and effortlessness?
 Can hard work be effortless?
 4. How can we understand our brain to make leading lives we love easier?
 What strategies can we build based on that information?
-5. How can we build digital systems to help us do work that matters?
+5. How can we build digital systems to help us do work that matters, while not going overboard with complex tools?
 6. What gets us to take action?
 7. How can we become better learners and thinkers post-formal education?
 How can we build those skills and improve?
 8. How can we intentionally & meaningfully engage with technology to improve our lives?
 How do we know when it's excessive, and how can we reign it back if so?